cueltschey/sni5gect-compact/README.md

 ![Identity Request Fingerprinting Example Output](./images/identity_request_output.png)

 ### Downgrade: Authentication Replay
-This exploit is the most complex exploit we have, which involves two stages, sniffing and replaying.
+This exploit corresponds to `CVD-2024-0096`.
+It is the most complex exploit we have, which involves two stages, sniffing and replaying.
 Then during the relaying stage, it requires sniffing and injecting at multiple different states.

 1. Sniffing: Capture a legitimate Authentication Request from the base station to the UE.
 ```conf